davis68/2016-12-12-ttt-uiuc/_episodes/16-motivation.md

 so that if it takes longer to get to the payoff of a later topic, they'll stick with us.

+### Strategies to establish value

+Students typically are more motived to engage with material that interest them.
+This doesn't necessarily mean that the work must be from the same domain.
+Providing real-world *authentic tasks* is a great way to establish value.

 Perhaps the best-studied use of this idea is the *[media computation]({{ page.root }}/files/papers/guzdial-mediacomp-retrospective-2013.pdf)* approach developed by Guzdial and Ericson at Georgia Tech.